ramos-j/docs/Maker.md

 **The second phase** is *initiating* the action proposal for public vote by the governors.
 This enables governors to vote on the action proposal with their MKR and starts the expiration timer of the action proposal.

 **The third phase** is the voting process - voting is done according to the voting rules of the system, that themselves are modifiable until they are locked down by the governance process.
-Each action proposal has an experiation time after which it is automatically abandoned.
+Each action proposal has an expiration time after which it is automatically abandoned.

 **The fourth phase** is execution of the *action*, the transaction that modifies the state of the Maker smart contracts.